 Michael Tavon Jefferies, a 21-year-old Woodbridge man who went by the name "Loc," and Christopher Sylvia, a 23-year-old Springfield man, pleaded guilty to a charge of sex trafficking of a juvenile.

-In March, Jefferies and Sylvia were charged, along with three other men, with recruiting high school students and forcing them into prostitution through their gang, the Underground Gangster Crips.
+In March, Jefferies and Sylvia , along with three other men, with recruiting high school students and forcing them into prostitution through their gang, the Underground Gangster Crips.

 "Through flattery, coercion and threats of violence, they would lure these young women into prostitution," said Neil H. McBride, U.S. Attorney for the Eastern District of Virginia, of the alleged gang members.